27th April to 1st May and 5th to 6th May 2021

 We didn’t keep notes here and I’m writing this at the end of June, but a few things Arthur or I recall:

 There was an excellent playground in the town.
 It included a large, covered area, with climbing frame and other things that the kids enjoyed playing on.
+Also freely available was a basketball court, and astroturf with five-a-side pitches, as well as balls to use.
+A really great find.

 Shopping was not great.
 There was food available, but it was difficult to find among the different shops, even more expensive than Grand Turk, and not as well stocked as most other places we visited.
 Which contrasts with the notes on our chartbook.